Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ## Contents of this repository

+This repository contains the specification, documentation,
+APIs,
+an IDE,
-This repository contains documentation, APIs, an IDE, and sample code for Kaeon FUSION.
+and sample code for Kaeon FUSION.

 ### Direct Links